RachWalm/dog-api/README.md

 My Mentor - Juliia Konn has been extremely enthusiastic and provided encouragement and a great deal of support.

-My family - Pat Walmsley and Sarah Walmsley have tested the site on their own devices and given very useful feedback.
+My mother - Pat Walmsley for being an extra pair of eyes looking over things - even if she had no idea what any of it meant, proof reading was appreciated.

 My Partner - Ian Harris has been extremely supportive while I have been working on this project.